UTexas

 Grade Point Average for Academic Decisions

 In the Cockrell School of Engineering, the grade point average used in all academic decisions is the average of grades the student has earned in residence in courses applicable to the degree.
-Academic decisions are decisions about engineering probation, engineering dismissal, internal transfer (change of major), admission to the Engineering Honors Program, designation as an Engineering Scholar, eligibility for graduation, and eligibility for graduation with University Honors.
+Academic decisions related to grade point average impact academic warning programs dismissal, internal transfer (change of major), admission to the Engineering Honors Program, eligibility for graduation, and eligibility for graduation with University Honors.

 Quantity of Work Rule

-Maximum Number of Hours in the Long Session
+Maximum Number of Hours in the Fall or Spring

 As used in items 1 and 2 below, “coursework” includes correspondence courses, extension courses, distance education courses, nonrequired electives, physical activity courses, and courses for which the student is registered concurrently at another institution.